darabi/docker-fusiondirectory-ldap/README.md

 docker-fusiondirectory-ldap
 ===========================

-A docker image for Fusion Directory Openldap which extends OpenWrt x86_64 and Openwert Ldap.
+A docker image for Fusiondirectory Openldap which extends OpenWrt x86_64 and Openwert Ldap.

+This docker imports all FusionDirectory and its plugins' schemas into the Openldap server.

 This docker image writes data to